SUNY Oneonta provides highly qualified students the opportunity to apply to regional Health Professional Schools under specialized agreements.

 General Education Courses are noted with corresponding area.
 Students have flexibility in both the timing of the semester and the order in which they complete their Gen Ed courses.

-Students in the 3+3 DPT are expected to meet regularly with the Pre-Health Program Coordinator (at least once per semester) to review their 3-year course plan based on their SUNY Oneonta academic record and progress.
-While there is limited flexibility in the sequencing of coursework, students are expected to meet with the Pre-Health Program Coordinator to discuss semester-by-semester course planning and any deviations from the below plan.
+While there is limited flexibility in the sequencing of coursework, and any deviations from the below plan students in the 3+3 DPT are expected to meet regularly with their Pre-Health Advisor (at least once per semester) to review their 3-year course plan based on their SUNY Oneonta academic record progress.

 Students in the 3+3 DPT are NOT expected to complete the Biology Major during their 3-years at SUNY Oneonta as the first year of Doctoral Coursework at SUNY Upstate will be transferred back to SUNY Oneonta to meet any remaining Biology Major and SUNY Oneonta Degree Requirements.
 Students will receive their SUNY Oneonta Degree upon successful completion of the 1st year of Doctoral Coursework at SUNY Upstate.